philbooth/vagueTime.js/README.md

 If this project isn't quite what your'e looking for, you may be interested in vagueTime's big sister, [vagueDate.js][vague-date].

-Or if you want
+Or if you would like
-to parse vague time strings,
+to parse vague time strings
+rather than generate them,
 you should try
 Matthew Mueller's [date]
 or Tim Wood's [moment].